The Benchmark Company slashes price target on Grupo Televisa S.A.B. [TV] – find out why.

 In addition, Televisa informs that based on the resolutions of its Annual General Ordinary Shareholders Meeting, its Board of Directors is integrated as follows:.

+The results of the trading session contributed to over 830709 shares changing hands.
+Over the past one week, the price volatility of Grupo Televisa S.A.B. stands at 2.05% while the volatility over the past one month is 3.27%.

-Compared to the average trading volume of 2.75M shares, TV reached a trading volume of 2399745 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for TV stock reached $7.87 billion, with 564.21 million shares outstanding and 225.58 million shares in the current float.
+Compared to the average trading volume of 2.76M shares, TV reached a trading volume of 830709 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Grupo Televisa S.A.B.
 [TV]?